dbryant4/is-there-a-nats-game-today/README.md

 ## How it works
 - The frontend loads `data/nats.json` and `data/audi.json` from the current origin.
+- It also loads `data/natspark.json` for Nationals Park non‑MLB events.
 - Nationals: If `nextEvent.isToday` is true, show it prominently with color (home = red, away = yellow).
 Otherwise show “No game today” with a subdued “Next game” row.
 - Audi Field: Shows today’s events prominently in red.
 If none, shows green “No event today” and a subdued “Next event” row.
 - All times displayed in ET.